OfficeDev/msteams-docs.fr-FR/msteams-platform/m365-apps/extend-m365-teams-personal-tab.md

 # <a name="teams-toolkit"></a>[Toolkit Teams](#tab/manifest-teams-toolkit)

 1. Ouvrez la palette de commandes : `Ctrl+Shift+P`.
-1. Exécutez la commande `Teams: Upgrade Teams manifest` et sélectionnez votre fichier manifeste d’application.
-Des modifications seront apportées en place.
+1. Run the `Teams: Upgrade Teams manifest` command and select your app manifest file.
+Changes will be made in place.

 # <a name="manual-steps"></a>[Étapes manuelles](#tab/manifest-manual)